orcasound/aifororcas-livesystem/InferenceSystem/README.md

 ## Get primary key for interface with CosmosDB

 Go to the [Azure portal](https://portal.azure.com/)
-Go to the `"LiveSRKWNotificationSystem"` resource group and within that go to the "aifororcasmetadatastore" cosmosdb account.
+Go to the `"LiveSRKWNotificationSystem"` resource group and within that go to the `"aifororcasmetadatastore"` CosmosDB account.

 Go to "Keys" and look up the primary key